BruceEckel/RethinkingObjects/README.md

 ### Installing WSL on Windows 10 from the MS Store

 - (Not starting with wsl command-line commands)
-- Inside the MS Store, find Ubuntu 22.04.1 LTS, click the “get” button
+- Inside the MS Store, find Ubuntu 22.04.1 LTS, click the "get" button
-- Upon clicking the “Open” button after installing from the MS Store, you will
+- Upon clicking the "Open" button after installing from the MS Store, you will
   see:
 - `Error: 0x800701bc WSL 2 requires an update to its kernel component.
 For information please visit [https://aka.ms/wsl2kernel](https://aka.ms/wsl2kernel)`
 - Follow the instructions at the link to install the update.
-- Opening Ubuntu again produces a “virtual disk system limitation” error.
+- Opening Ubuntu again produces a "virtual disk system limitation" error.
 - To fix this, open the Windows File Explorer and navigate to:
 - **`C:\Users\YOUR_USER\AppData\Local\Packages\CanonicalGroupLimited...`**
-- Right click on “LocalState”, then “Properties,” then “Advanced.”
+- Right click on "LocalState", then "Properties," then "Advanced."
-- Ensure “Compress contents to save disk space” and “Encrypt contents to secure data” are both **de**selected.
+- Ensure "Compress contents to save disk space" and "Encrypt contents to secure data" are both **de**selected.
-- Click “OK,” then “Apply,” then “Apply changes to this folder only.”
+- Click "OK," then "Apply," then "Apply changes to this folder only."
 - Now when you start Ubuntu it should be successful, and will ask for a username and password.
 - As per the suggestion, run **`wsl.exe --update`**
 - Double check your OS version by running **`lsb_release -a`**